PoisotLab/ms_metaweb_transfer/manuscript.md

 for a community for which we have *no* prior interaction data for that location.
-Our methodology is outlined in @fig:concept; where we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [known interaction; @Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (no known interactions in this instance).
+Our methodology is outlined in @fig:concept; where we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (interactions are treated as unknown in this instance).

 ![Overview of the phylogenetic transfer learning of species interactions networks.
 Starting from an initial network, we learn its representation through